tcrensink/transformer_experiments/README.md

-# decoder_only_transformer
-build a decoder-only transformer from scratch
+This project is for building/exploring decoder-only transformer architecture.